10 Essential Network Security Best Practices

 3. Detect Insider Threat

 It’s true that employees are your biggest assets.
 But they can also be your biggest risk.
-That's why you need technological defenses.
-Tools that monitor user activity can help you detect unauthorized behavior and verify that users are not violating security policy.
+That's why you need technological defences.
+Tools that monitor user activity can help you detect unauthorised behaviour and verify that users are not violating security policy.
 Insider threats that go undetected can turn into costly insider breaches.